Start your album

 What it is

-This use case is for turning a city break, honeymoon, family trip, or solo travel archive into a readable album.
+This use case is for turning a city break, honeymoon, family trip, or solo travel archive into a readable travel album, trip journal, or story-driven photo book.

 The goal is a finished travel story, not a plain grid of destination photos.